"

 Here’s what you’ll need to consider as we prepare for the showcase

-1. What type of presentation will you do?
+1. What type of artifact will you share?
 This will be embedded on your ePortfolio and then presented at the in-person showcase.
 This is not a formal presentation where you’ll be in the front of the room presenting to the whole crowd.
 This is a casual event where visitors walk around the room and have conversations with you.
-Select something you can flexibility share and adapt to each visitor.
+Select something you can flexibly share and adapt to each visitor.
 Ideas from last year:

 • Powerpoint/Google Slides